Selima Rahman

 Selima Rahman is a Bangladesh Nationalist Party (BNP) politician.
-She served as a State Minister at the Ministry of Cultural Affairs of the Government of Bangladesh during 2001–2006.
+She served as a state minister at the Ministry of Cultural Affairs of the government of Bangladesh from 2001 to 2006.

 Background

 Rahman is the daughter of justice Abdul Jabbar Khan, a former speaker of the Pakistan National Assembly.
 Her siblings include journalist and columnist Sadek Khan, poet Abu Zafar Obaidullah, journalist and government minister A.Z.M.
 Enayetullah Khan, government minister Rashed Khan Menon, architect Sultan M. Khan, photographer Allen Khan and the publisher of New Age, Shahidullah Khan Badal.